Jon Woods: Complaint and Investigation

-FBI agent plea and sentence

-On August 17, 2022, former FBI Special Agent Robert F. Cessario pleaded guilty to corruptly destroying an object to impair its use in an official proceeding; on January 3, 2023, he was sentenced to three years’ probation (including six months’ home confinement) and a $25,000 fine.

 Appeal to the Eighth Circuit

 Following sentencing in 2018, Woods filed a notice of appeal to the United States Court of Appeals for the Eighth Circuit.

 On October 16, 2020, the Eighth Circuit affirmed the judgment, holding that dismissal was not required notwithstanding an FBI agent’s misconduct because the destroyed material lacked apparent exculpatory value and the information was otherwise available (citing the panel’s earlier reasoning in a related appeal).

 In April 2022, Woods sought a new trial based on purported newly discovered evidence.
 On August 31, 2022, the Eighth Circuit unanimously denied relief, concluding that “the purportedly newly discovered evidence buttressed rather than rebutted the case against Woods and was immaterial or previously available.”

 National Association of Criminal Defense Lawyers (NACDL)

 The National Association of Criminal Defense Lawyers (NACDL) is a U.S. professional organization that advocates for justice and due process for individuals accused of crimes or other misconduct.

 In connection with the appeals arising from the Ecclesia College case, NACDL filed an amicus curiae brief in the Eighth Circuit urging reversal based on due process concerns related to destruction of evidence.
 The brief contended that intentional “wiping” of a government‑issued laptop used in the investigation warranted a remedy sufficient to protect the defendant’s right to examine potentially exculpatory evidence and to deter similar misconduct.

 “This case involves an important question of criminal law: Under the Due Process Clause of the United States Constitution, what is the appropriate remedy when a government agent acts in shocking bad faith, intentionally ‘wiping’ his government‑issued, undercover laptop computer instead of delivering it for a forensic evaluation as instructed by the judge? … The remedy given by the Court wasn’t nearly sufficient to (a) satisfy the defendant’s right to seek and discover potentially exculpatory evidence; (b) punish the government for wrongful conduct in this case; or (c) deter wrongful conduct in future cases by similarly situated government agents or entities. … This Court should reverse the decision of the District Court, and remand this case with instructions to dismiss the indictment.”